tmandry/pentago/README.md

 pentago
 =======

 A simple implementation and AI for the game Pentago in Go.
+I implemented this for an AI class assignment.

 To run: Clone and cd into this repository, and type
 ```sh